KozGit/DOOM-3-BFG-VR/README.txt

 3. In the unlikely event that you don't have the Visual C++ 2013 redistributable installed, get it here: https://www.microsoft.com/en-au/download/details.aspx?id=40784

-4. Previous versions of this mod installed assets directly into the BASE directory of the Doom 3 BFG installation.
+4. Old version 0.015 of this mod installed assets directly into the BASE directory of the Doom 3 BFG installation.
 All assets are now installed into a separate mod folder named 'Fully Possessed' located in the Doom 3 BFG directory.
 An installer is now provided that will automatically remove files from old versions of this mod if present, and install the updated mod.
 The installer doesn't add any files to the base